openremote/openremote/profile/README.md

 ```

+TODO: Copy key/trust stores into other projects that need it

 At a minimum, you should re-create the stores and private key with your own passwords when deploying OpenRemote.

 TODO: Unify default CAs in trust stores in all server systems, which (root) CAs should stay and what is the setup we recommend for OpenRemote users, etc.